IBPA/DepressionProject/README.md

 - Make sure within get_config_info the default preprocessed data filename is correct
 - Prediction label is 0/1 so does not need to be marked as categorical unless mistake is made
 - Change preprocessing.py config categorical variables if needed (probably not)
-- Change cleaning.py with columns_ignored to add mental health variables (don't do for now because our predictions are bad already)
+- Change cleaning.py with columns_ignored to add mental health variables (don't do for now because our predictions seem to use these variables heavily to predict)

 ## Run depression-predictor run_eda.py and feature_analysis_correlations_iterativeimpute.ipynb
 ```